salesforce/omakase/readme.md

 This auto-refines every selector, declaration and at-rule (see the "Specifying common plugins" section below for more information) and registers the basic list of built-in validators.

-Validation methods will always be invoked after rework methods, but otherwise they will be executed in the order that the class was registered.
+Validation methods will always be invoked after rework methods, but otherwise they will be executed in the order that the plugin class was registered.

 You can also add your own custom validators.
 For examples see the "Custom validation" section below.